Slip coach: Great Western Railway (GWR) later BR(W)

 One of the GWR's most well known express trains was the Cornish Riviera Express from Paddington to Penzance.
 From 1906 it had two slip portions, the first was slipped at Westbury which continued to Weymouth and the other at Exeter St Davids which continued to Torquay.
 A third slip was added in 1907 at Taunton which terminated there.
-The slips ceased during WWI and restarted shortly after the war ended with slips at Taunton and Exeter, the Westbury slip returning the following year.
+The slips ceased during the First World War and restarted shortly after the war ended with slips at Taunton and Exeter, the Westbury slip returning the following year.
 In 1920 the Taunton slip started to continue on to Ilfracombe and Minehead.
 This pattern continued until 1935 when Westbury station could be avoided, a slip still took place but earlier on the line and the slip was worked by a locomotive coming out from the station for it.
 At the same time the Taunton and Exeter slips were stopped, being replaced by another train.
-This pattern of a single slip at Westbury continued until the outbreak of WWII.
+This pattern of a single slip at Westbury continued until the outbreak of the Second World War.

 The GWR introduced the first slip in South Wales when it acquired a long lease of the Manchester and Milford Railway in 1906, the slip was made at Carmarthen Junction going on to Aberystwyth.

-During WWI slipping tailed off on the GWR, down to thirty-four in 1916 and none in 1918 before a slow post-war revival.
-The GWR made thirty-one daily slips in 1922 rising to forty-seven in 1924 and then slowly declining with forty in 1928 and twenty in 1938.
-Slipping ceased completely during WWII and then just a few returned with five daily slips in 1946.
+During the First World War slipping tailed off on the GWR, down to thirty-four in 1916 and none in 1918, before a slow post-war revival.
+The company made thirty-one daily slips in 1922, rising to forty-seven in 1924, then slowly declining with forty in 1928 and twenty in 1938.
+Slipping ceased completely during the Second World War, and then just a few returned with five daily slips in 1946.

-The Western Region of British Railways (BR(W)) continued some of the GWR slips after nationalisation with the last multiple slip of two coaches taking place at Didcot on 7 June 1960 and the final single coach slip at Bicester North on 10 September 1960.
+The Western Region of British Railways (BR(W)) continued some of the GWR slips after nationalisation, with the last multiple slip of two coaches taking place at Didcot on 7 June 1960 and the final single coach slip at Bicester North on 10 September 1960.